CTRI/2024/04/065639 [Registered on: 15/04/2024] Trial Registered Prospectively

 Details

-4. Axial myopia greater than -6 diopters or axial length more than 26 mm.
+4. Axial myopia is greater than -6 diopters or axial length more than 26 mm

-6. Have the presence of retinal pigment epithelial tears or rips involving the macula in the study eye at screening.
+6. Have the presence of retinal pigment epithelial tears or rips involving the macula in the either eye at screening. (only Study eye will be considered for Phase 1)

-7. Have a history or evidence of vitreous hemorrhage in the study eye.
+7. Have a history or evidence of vitreous hemorrhage in the either eye. (only Study eye will be considered for Phase 1)

-9. Have had a prior pars plana vitrectomy in the study eye.
+9. Have had a prior pars plana vitrectomy in the either eye. (only Study eye will be considered for Phase 1)

-10. Have a history of retinal detachment or surgery for retinal detachment in the study eye.
+10. Have a history of retinal detachment or surgery for retinal detachment in the either eye. (only Study eye will be considered for Phase 1)

-11. Have history of a macular hole in the study eye.
+11. Have history of a macular hole in either eye. (only Study eye will be considered for Phase 1)

-12. Have had any other ocular surgery (except cataract) within 2 months or Yttrium Aluminum Garnet (YAG) laser capsulotomy in the study eye in the past 4 weeks.
+12. Have had any other ocular surgery within 2 months or Yttrium Aluminum Garnet (YAG) laser capsulotomy in the either eye in the past 4 weeks. (only Study eye will be considered for Phase 1)

-13. Have had a prior trabeculectomy or other filtration surgery in the study eye.
+13. Have had a prior trabeculectomy or other filtration surgery in the either eye. (only Study eye will be considered for Phase 1)

-14. History of any form of glaucoma in the study eye.
+14. History of uncontrolled glaucoma in the either eye.
+(History of any form of glaucoma in study eye will be considered for Phase 1)

 15. Patients with ocular pathology, particularly that of retina (other than AMD).

-16. Have active intraocular inflammation or a history or evidence of uveitis in either eye.
+16. Have active intraocular inflammation or a history or evidence of uveitis in the either eye.

-17. Have active ocular or periocular infection in either eye, or a history of any ocular or periocular infection within the 2 weeks prior to Visit 1, Screening in either eye.
+17. Have active ocular or periocular infection in either eye, or a history of any ocular or periocular infection within the 2 weeks prior to Visit 1 in either eye.

 18. Have a history of scleromalacia in either eye.

-19. Have had previous therapeutic radiation in the study eye.
+19. Have had previous therapeutic radiation in the either eye. (only Study eye will be considered for Phase 1)

-20. Have a history of corneal transplant or corneal dystrophy.
+20. Have a history of corneal transplants or corneal dystrophy.

-21. Have any concurrent ocular condition in the study eye which, in the opinion of the investigator, could either increase the risk to the subject beyond what is to be expected from standard procedures of intraocular injection, or which otherwise may interfere with the injection procedure or with evaluation of efficacy or safety.
+21. Have any concurrent ocular conditions in the either eye which, in the opinion of the investigator, could either increase the risk to the subject beyond what is to be expected from standard procedures of intraocular injection, or which otherwise may interfere with the injection procedure or with evaluation of efficacy or safety. (only Study eye will be considered for Phase 1)

 22. Have a history of other diseases, physical examination findings, or clinical laboratory findings giving reasonable suspicion of a disease or condition that contraindicates the use of an investigational drug or that might affect interpretation of the results of the study or render the subject at high risk for treatment complications.